Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 68. ### Question68
-Which is LEAST useful when measuring code maintainability?
+Which is LEAST useful when measuring Code Maintainability?

 - [ ] Function Points.
 - [x] Cyclomatic Complexity.